gammapy/gammapy/docs/user-guide/dl3.rst

 ------------------------------------

 To write the events or GTIs separately, one can just save the underlying `astropy.table.Table`.
+There is also a ``write`` method available for `~gammapy.data.Observation` which will write the `~gammapy.data.EventList` if ``include_irfs`` is set to ``False``.
-However, it is usually best to save the events and their associated GTIs together in the same FITS file.
-This can be done using the `~gammapy.data.EventList.write` method:
+It is usually best to save the events and their associated GTIs together in the same FITS file.
+This can be done using the `~gammapy.data.Observation.write`
+method:

 .. testcode::

-    from gammapy.data import EventList, GTI
+    from gammapy.data import EventList, GTI, Observation

     filename = "$GAMMAPY_DATA/hess-dl3-dr1/data/hess_dl3_dr1_obs_id_023523.fits.gz"